-Applications for the WW Higher Ed Media Fellowship are due by May 1, 2020.
+Applications for the Fall 2020 WW Higher Ed Media Fellowship are now closed.

 The Woodrow Wilson Higher Education Media Fellowship aims to increase the number of journalists with the tools and networks to provide richer and more comprehensive coverage of postsecondary education, particularly career and technical education.
 The Fellowship program is sponsored by the ECMC Foundation and administered by the Woodrow Wilson National Fellowship Foundation.

 Each ECMC Foundation Fellow in the WW Higher Education Fellowship program will be awarded $10,000—$5,000 as a stipend and $5,000 towards the reporting project.
 The six-month, non-residential program begins with an expense-paid post secondary career and technical education (CTE) symposium.
 Following the symposium, Fellows must complete a reporting project, such as a special report or series.
 Fellows will also attend a CTE Collaborative Convening hosted by the ECMC Foundation in the fall.